Table of Contents

 You can also learn DHCP Server Configuration With Packet Tracer

 First of all, we will configure the routers’ interfaces.
-After that we will configure OSPF as our Routing Protocol.
+After that we will configure OSPFv2 as our Routing Protocol.
 Here we assume that all the interfaces including loopback interfaces, their speed, duplex and descriptions have been configured.

 A(config)# router ospf 1